RenderBr/nuxt-graphql-example/README.md

 The `user` and `post` types also have matching TypeScript models inside of `/types`.

 The GraphQL types path, along with the desired API endpoint is given to Nuxt via the `nuxt.config.ts` in the root.

+## Client
+In app.vue, the client fetches posts titles and content, and usernames, displaying them on the page.
+This utilizes the composable wrapper method `useAsyncQuery` provided by Apollo Client.